Sunrise Resources (LON:SRES) Trading Down 16.7% – Should You Sell?

-The company has a debt-to-equity ratio of 12.48, a quick ratio of 3.18 and a current ratio of 0.71.
-The stock has a 50-day simple moving average of GBX 0.03 and a two-hundred day simple moving average of GBX 0.04.
+The business’s fifty day simple moving average is GBX 0.03 and its 200 day simple moving average is GBX 0.04.
+The company has a current ratio of 0.71, a quick ratio of 3.18 and a debt-to-equity ratio of 12.48.

-Sunrise Resources (LON:SRES – Get Free Report) last announced its quarterly earnings data on Monday, February 17th.
-The company reported GBX (0.02) ($0.00) earnings per share for the quarter.
-On average, analysts predict that Sunrise Resources plc will post -2 EPS for the current fiscal year.
+Sunrise Resources (LON:SRES – Get Free Report) last released its earnings results on Monday, February 17th.
+The company reported GBX (0.02) ($0.00) EPS for the quarter.
+Equities analysts expect that Sunrise Resources plc will post -2 EPS for the current year.

 Sunrise Resources plc engages in the acquisition, exploration, and development of mineral projects in the United States and Western Australia.
 The company explores for gold, copper, silver, lead, zinc, precious metal, base metal, and industrial mineral projects.
 It mines at CS Pozzolan-Perlite project located in Nevada, the United States, as well as holds leases/option agreement in the Jackson Wash project located in Nevada, the United States.